w3c/wai-quick-start/source/designing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Ensure interactive elements are unambiguous and easy to identify
+## Ensure interactive elements are easy to identify

-Provide distinct styles for the inactive and active states of interactive elements, including links.
-This includes mouse hover, keyboard focus, and possibly even when it is activated on a touch device.
-Ensure the alternative styling provides sufficient contrast, and make the element easily identifiable.
+Provide distinct styles for interactive elements, such as links, buttons, and other controls, to make them easy to distinguish and identify.
+Also, where appropriate, provide distinct styles for mouse hover, keyboard focus, and touch-screen activation so that users can identify the state of the element.

 {::nomarkdown}
 <%= example :start, :plural %>